Image courtesy of Robert Livingstone

 Controversial GCHQ Unit Engaged in Domestic Law Enforcement, Online Propaganda, Psychology Research – Glenn Greenwald and Andrew Fishman

-I don’t currently make any money at all from my work.
+I don’t currently make any money at all from my work and I’m not funded.
 But you can support Politics and Insights and contribute by making a donation which will help me continue to research and write informative, insightful and independent articles and to provide support to others.
+I co-run groups to support disabled people going through the claims, review and appeal process.
 The smallest amount is much appreciated, and helps to keep my articles free and accessible to all – thank you.

 I wrote this article for Scisco Media, a new and revolutionary independent platform for news, analysis and alternative media.